Skip to content

 What could happen next?

-We will produce an engagement report and publish it on this website, hopefully later this year.
+We will produce an engagement report and publish it on this website, during summer 2024.
 If you want to know when this happens, please register to sign-up for updates.

-All the feedback we receive from this engagement will be reviewed in detail.
-The next stage of the project will include technical assessments and detailed traffic modelling.
-This will look at how the proposals would affect journey times for buses and for other traffic, how the environment might be impacted and economic benefits.
+All the feedback we received from this engagement was reviewed in detail.
+We have since undertaken technical assessments and detailed traffic modelling.
+This has looked at how the proposals would affect journey times for buses and for other traffic, how the environment might be impacted and economic benefits.

 If the proposals go ahead, construction could start in early 2026 and last for approximately 1 - 2 years in Keynsham, Saltford, Bath and the short-term Bristol changes.
 The longer-term options in Bristol wouldn’t start construction until 2027 onwards, if further funding is secured.